Skip to main content

 Olivia Newton-John

 As a kid there was something pretty special about Olivia Newton John.
-Ten year old me would song along to the radio, belting out the chorus to "Let Me Be There" and all was right in the world.
-It also wasn't the only song I would sing along to.
-There were others too, and it was weird that this country singer was such a big deal.
+Ten year old me would sing along to the radio, belting out the chorus to "Let Me Be There" and all was right in the world.
+There were others too, and it was weird that this country singer was such a big deal to me.
 Of course, when I saw her album covers she was so pretty.
-Yeah, that's a little embarrassing now to think about, but hey it is what it is.
+Yeah, that's a little embarrassing now to think about now, but hey it is what it is.

 gatefold